Why Do Customer Disputes Happen? How Do You Prevent Them?

 The Problem

 Obviously, any business run by human beings is going to make the occasional error.
-If a customer orders something with you that takes an unreasonable amount of time to arrive (typically, anything outside of 10 days needs to be explained in your terms of service), they may file a dispute saying they never received the item.
+If a customer orders something from you that takes an unreasonable amount of time to arrive (typically, anything outside of 10 days needs to be explained in your terms of service), they may file a dispute saying they never received the item.
 This is true even if it eventually arrives.

 The Fix